Course Outline

 Introduction to Value Stream Mapping for Government

-- Principles of Lean and the role of Value Stream Mapping (VSM)
+- Principles of Lean and the Role of Value Stream Mapping (VSM)

 Scoping and Selecting the Value Stream for Government

-Mapping the Current State for Government
+Mapping the Current State for Government Operations

-Identifying and Quantifying MUDAS for Government
+Identifying and Quantifying MUDAS in Government Processes

-Designing the Future State for Government
+Designing the Future State for Government Operations

 Action Planning and Implementation Roadmap for Government

-Validation, Measurement, and Continuous Improvement for Government
+Validation, Measurement, and Continuous Improvement for Government Services

-Summary and Next Steps for Government
+Summary and Next Steps for Government Initiatives

 Requirements

-- An understanding of fundamental process and workflow concepts for government
+- An understanding of fundamental process and workflow concepts for government operations

 Audience

-- Process improvement practitioners for government agencies
+- Process improvement professionals

 Testimonials (5)